exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

         dsl::EqnTerm<NeoFOAM::scalar> customTerm =
             CustomTerm(dsl::EqnTerm<NeoFOAM::scalar>::Type::Explicit, exec, nCells, 1.0);

-        auto scaledTerm = 2.0 * customTerm; // 2.0 is the scaling factor
+        auto constantScaledTerm = 2.0 * customTerm; // A constant scaling factor of 2 for the term.
-        scaledTerm = -1.0 * customTerm; // -1.0 is the scaling factor
-        scaledTerm = scalingField * customTerm; // scalingField is the scaling field
+        auto fieldScaledTerm = scalingField * customTerm; // scalingField is used to scale the term.

-        // EqnTerm also supports a similar syntax as OpenFOAM auto scaledTerm = (scale + scale + scale + scale) * customTerm;
+        // EqnTerm also supports a similar syntax as OpenFOAM auto multiScaledTerm = (scale + scale + scale + scale) * customTerm;

-        // EqnTerm also supports the use of a lambda as scaling function to reduce the number of temporaries generated scaledTerm =
+        // EqnTerm also supports the use of a lambda as scaling function to reduce the number of temporaries generated auto lambdaScaledTerm =
             (KOKKOS_LAMBDA(const NeoFOAM::size_t i) { return sF[i] + sF[i] + sF[i]  + sF[i]; }) * customTerm;

-The simplest approach to add a custom EqnTerm, is to derive a class from the EqnTermMixin and implement the required functions.
-A class that want to use the EqnTerm interface needs to provide the following functions:
+To add a user-defined `EqnTerm`, a new derived class must be created, inheriting from `EqnTermMixin`, and provide the definitions of the below virtual functions that are required for the `EquTerm` interface:

     - build: build the term
     - explicitOperation: perform the explicit operation